Hotel Guest Journey: Step-by-Step Guide (2025)

 The hotel guest journey is a UX model that explains everything a hotel guest goes through before, during, and after they choose to stay somewhere.

-This is helpful for hoteliers to understand their guests’ expectations, pain points, and guarantee a positive experience.
+It’s a UX tool to help you understand their guests’ expectations and pain points and guarantee a positive experience.
 A successful customer journey map for hotel guests results in more bookings.

 Understanding a guest’s journey can be beneficial for the hotelier to: